 - Integrity is demonstrated by calculating a checksum over the legally relevant software and comparing it against the checksum attached to the software. - Acceptable algorithm: CRC, secret initial vector, length 32 bit.
-The initial vector is stored in the legally relevant software part.
+The initial vector is stored in the legally relevant module.

 SHA with RSA is used as a signature algorithm.
-The key for decrypting is stored in the legally relevant software part and cannot be exchanged or read out without breaking a seal.
+The key for decrypting is stored in the legally relevant software and cannot be exchanged or read out without breaking a seal.

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code of that part of legally relevant software that is responsible for checking the integrity of the software.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software.